niallasher/neosocialserver/README.md

     <h1 style="margin-top:0;margin-bottom:5px;">socialserver</h1>
 </div>

-The server side of an open shurce social media platform.
+The server side of an open source social media platform.
 This is a rewrite of a previous implementation, that adds a new API, and many more features, including actually being stable (eventually), actually working properly (eventually), being easy to deploy and work with (eventually), and being far more maintainable.